MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-for-business-configure.md

 # Manage Windows 10 and Windows 11 software updates in Intune

-Use Intune to manage the install of Windows 10/11 software updates from Windows Update for Business.
+Use Microsoft Intune to manage the install of Windows 10/11 software updates from Windows Update for Business.

 By using Windows Update for Business, you simplify the update management experience.
 You don't need to approve individual updates for groups of devices and can manage risk in your environments by configuring an update rollout strategy.
 With Intune, you can [configure update settings](windows-update-settings.md) on devices and configure deferral of update installation.
 You can also prevent devices from installing features from new Windows versions to help keep them stable, while allowing those devices to continue installing updates for quality and security.